Automated Market Making and Loss-Versus-Rebalancing: Introduction

+Next, we discuss connections between AMM LP positions and the three classical ways that volatility can be traded: static (European) options, dynamic trading strategies, and variance swaps \citep{carr2001towards}.
+We model the AMM reserves at the static payoff of a pool value function.
+This relates to \citet{clark2020replicating}, \citet{fukasawa2022weighted}, and \citet{deng2023static}, who show that AMM LP payoffs, over any finite time horizon, can be replicated by shorting a bundle of European options.
+These option positions, in turn, are equivalent to dynamic trading strategies which sells (buys) the asset when prices increase (decrease).
+In our setting, the rebalancing strategy plays the role of delta-hedging.
+Finally, an delta-hedged LP position can be thought of as a generalized variance swap, whose payoff over any given time period is equal to realized variance weighted by the marginal liquidity of the AMMs.

+A common benchmark used by practitioners to measure AMM LP losses is ``impermanent loss''.
+Impermanent loss compares the performance of a AMM LP position to a portfolio which simply holds the LP's initial bundle of assets; this differs from \LVR, which compares LP performance to the rebalancing strategy.
+On the one hand, we show that the risk-neutral expectation of \LVR and impermanent loss --- and in fact with any other benchmark strategy which trades at market prices --- is the same.
+On the other hand, \LVR is the unique choice of benchmark which eliminates differences attributable to market risk.
+Mathematically, the loss of an AMM LP position relative to any other benchmark can be thought of as \LVR, plus a noise term due to difference between the market risk exposures of the benchmark and the AMM LP.

-Similarly, when evaluating LP performance \emph{ex post}, rather than measuring raw LP \pnl, one should consider only \pnl arising from \LVR and fee income, quantities which can be easily computed.
-This provides a clearer metric for pool performance since hedgeable market risk has been eliminated. \LVR can also be used by CFMM protocol designers for guidance to set fees.
+Our results have implications for AMM design. \LVR can be used by AMM protocol designers for guidance to set fees.
 This is because in a competitive market for liquidity provision, there should be no excess profits for LPs, and hence fees should balance with \LVR.
 For example, since \LVR scales with variance, one might imagine fee mechanisms that also scale with variance.
 Or, alternatively, protocols could be constructed that compare \LVR versus fee income in a backward looking window, increasing fees if they are below \LVR, and decreasing fees if they are above \LVR.
-More speculatively, our results suggest a potential approach to redesign CFMMs to reduce or eliminate \LVR: a CFMM which had access to a reliable and high-frequency price oracle could in principle quote prices arbitrarily close to market prices for the risky asset, thus achieving payoffs arbitrarily close to that of the rebalancing strategy.
+More speculatively, our results suggest a potential approach to redesign AMMs to reduce or eliminate \LVR: an AMM which has access to a reliable and high-frequency price oracle could in principle quote prices arbitrarily close to market prices for the risky asset, thus eliminating losses from price slippage, and achieving payoffs arbitrarily close to that of the rebalancing strategy.
+Relatedly, AMMs could sell special rights to arbitrage LPs to special wallets, ``capturing'' expected \LVR and redistributing the profits to AMM LPs.